-The HATS-MPO staff will review the LEP Plan every year to ensure they understand their responsibilities.
+The HATS-MPO staff will review the LEP Plan in tandem with the Public Participation Plan to ensure they understand their responsibilities.
 During the annual review, the staff will verify the continued availability of interpretation and translation resources.

 5.0 TRANSLATION OF DOCUMENTS